Alhadis/Coding-Style/README.md

 5. Semicolons
 --------------------------------------------------------------------------------
 Use them.
+They make unfamiliar code easier to skim through by showing where each statement terminates, distinguishing those split across multiple lines:

+    let list = items
+        .filter(a => a !== unwanted)
+        .sort(a => a < b)
+        .join(" ")
+        .replace(/[A-Z]zip/g, "")
+        .etc();

-They're not optional in every programming language.
-Trying to remember which languages have ASI and which don't is harder than simply hitting that damn extra key.
-And if that's too much effort for you, well, I shudder at the thought of reading your e-mails.
+They're also not optional in every programming language.
+Trying to remember what languages have ASI and which don't is harder than simply hitting that damn extra key.
+And if that's too much effort for you, well, I imagine your emails probably look like this:

 > hey sup. i pushed a few comits last nite.
 > did you remember the question mark